 Advancement and Promotion

 Students advance to the next level according to technical skill ability, maturity level, commitment, and positive attitude; not necessarily the number of years they have taken dance.
 We want our dancers to have a strong technical basis, so the quality of how certain steps or skills are performed is emphasized more than the number of different steps they can do.
 “Moving up” should not be expected every year.
-It is not uncommon for a student to remain in the same level for two or more years.
 Students are promoted on an individual basis.
 Students should not expect to advance through levels at the same rate as their friends.